-Brown diamond jewelry, (otherwise known as Champagne or Chocolate diamond jewelry) from our Cocoa Collection
+Brown diamond jewelry, (otherwise known as Champagne or Brown diamond jewelry) from our Cocoa Collection

 In order to provide you with some of the most useful information about these stones and the best ways to go about purchasing them, we have come up with a list of the most frequently asked question about brown diamonds.